 Above are 2 examples of Reverse side.
 Balls 1 and 3 can be played with Left and Right hand spin to achieve the finishing position of Ball 2.
 However, if Ball 1 was played with Centre Ball Striking then it would finish in the Position of Ball 3 – and vice versa.

 TOP TIP: It is always worth remembering that:

-- Running side adds pace to the movement and number of rotations of the white ball.
+- Running side adds pace to the movement and number of rotations to the cue ball.

-- Reverse side slows the pace of the white ball and reduces its’ rotations.
+- Reverse side slows the pace of the cue ball and reduces its’ number of rotations.

 WHAT IS IMPACT THROW?

 When you play with side, the white ball will cause the object ball to move off it’s natural course upon contact.
 This effect is called “Throw”.

 When you aim a straight shot into the corner pocket with left hand side, the likely result is that the impact throw will send the object ball off to the right hand side causing you to miss the shot.
 This takes effect because some of the kinetic rotational energy is transferred from the white ball to the object ball, thus causing the object ball to also rotate with side spin.
 As always there are variables such as delivery, speed and striking point which will impact the amount of throw you achieve.

 As illustrated above, when the white ball is struck on the left hand side, clockwise rotation is set in motion.
 By the time the cue ball rolls into the red object ball this energy is transferred causing the red to move off-line to the opposite side, in this case to the right.
 Exactly the opposite effect can be seen when playing the same shot with right hand side.